 Attn: Stephen Peluso

-CONFIRMATION LETTER # 1
+CONFIRMATION LETTER No. 1

 This Confirmation Letter ("Confirmation") shall confirm the agreement reached on April __, 2000, between Northern States Power Company ("NSP") and Enron Power Marketing, Inc. ("EPMI"), regarding the purchase and sale of Capacity and Firm Energy (the "Transaction") under the terms and conditions as follows: